jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/4H_Dairy.md

 3. All 4-H members need to turn in one(1) Dairy Animal Record Book, which includes all of the animals they will be exhibiting.
 4. Cattle  must  be  on  the  grounds  no  later  than  2:00  p.m.,  Monday.
 Cattle  may  leave  no earlier than 9:00 p.m. on Saturday.
 5. Animals  to  be  exhibited  must  have  been  cared  for  by  the  exhibitor  since  May  1st, and  listed  on  their  current  approval  forms  and/or  lease  contracts  and  signed by the Extension representative by April 30th.
 Exceptions are accepted on agreement of the Superintendent.
 Past approval forms must be included for animals over 2 years old.
+6. Each animal must be positively identified by either a state metal ear tag, AIN tag(840), or registration papers to match approval forms.
-6. All exhibitors and youth showing will be at least 8 years of age as of January 1st of the year of the show and under 19 as of Jan.
+7. All exhibitors and youth showing will be at least 8 years of age as of January 1st of the year of the show and under 19 as of Jan.
 1st of the year of the show.
-7. All participants must enter both the Fitting & Showing class as well as the Conformation classes.
+8. All participants must enter both the Fitting & Showing class as well as the Conformation classes.
 All  4-H  members  are  eligible to particapate in  all  classes.
 There  are  Special awards that will be awarded to Addison County 4-H members only.
-8. Each 4-H club will be responsible for providing adult supervision at night.
+9. Each 4-H club will be responsible for providing adult supervision at night.
-9. Non-chaperoned, non  4-H  members will not be allowed to stay overnight in the 4-H area.
+10. Non-chaperoned, non  4-H  members will not be allowed to stay overnight in the 4-H area.
 Camper sites ($150.00) and tent sites are $5 a night or $35 per week will be assigned only after camping registration forms and fees are paid to ACFFD.
-10. Judging will also be done on: Herdsmanship and Sportsmanship, which will be judged continually throughout the week.
+11. Judging will also be done on: Herdsmanship and Sportsmanship, which will be judged continually throughout the week.
 Appearance of exhibitor, neatness of club exhibit area, attitude of exhibitor, cooperation for individual members and clubs, exhibit equipment and public safety.
 A Club Exhibit Display rosette will be awarded to the club with the best presentation arrangements (decorations, name cards, information).
-11. All “Open Dairy Show” entries need to be made as per rules in “Open Dairy Cattle Shows” section and proper fee paid by entry date.
+12. All “Open Dairy Show” entries need to be made as per rules in “Open Dairy Cattle Shows” section and proper fee paid by entry date.
 There will be no late entries.
-12. The 4-H Dairy Superintendent’s decisions shall rule.
+13. The 4-H Dairy Superintendent’s decisions shall rule.
 Any conflicts with scheduling need to be addressed to the leaders or superintendents.
-13. PREMIUMS:
+14. PREMIUMS:

     * $9.00  =  Blue
     * $7.00  =  Red